 The downfall caveat is these accountability partners identified may not be the best cheerleaders.
 Many times, out of jealousy, they will try and take you down from reaching money goals and tell you they are impossible to reach.
 Stop the naysayers!

 Bonus Tip: Schedule a standing accountability checkup meeting.
-That way you know each week on Sunday afternoon that you will have to discuss the progress towards your money goals.
+That way you know each week on Sunday afternoon (or whatever day and time) that you will have to discuss the progress towards your money goals.
 Pick a day and time that work for you and be consistent!

 4. Write It Down & Track Progress

 Time to bring out the pencil and paper.
 Research studies have proven you are more likely to achieve a goal by physically writing it out than not writing it out.
 Even if you type it out, spend time to actually write it out in your own handwriting.

 Post your money goals where ever you can see them!